hernandoit/AboutMe/README.md

 - lorem
 - -ipsum

+#### freelance

+Web Developer	Oct.
+2014 - Aug.
+2016
+Unpaid Experience
+	•	Manage and Maintain websites using Content Management Systems ( WordPress, Drupal )
+	•	Integrate templates for front-end UI compatibility ( Ruby on Rails, Asp.net )
+	•	Home Automation Project using Arduino, and Raspberry Pi ( Node.js [Express, Jonny-Five], Apache )
+	•	Develop and implement complex Internet and Intranet applications on multiple platforms ( Linux, Unix, Windows, System i, z/OS ) using Visual Studio, Eclipse, Zen Studio, Ruby on Rails
+	•	Diagnose and troubleshoot UNIX/ Windows processing problems and applied solutions to increase company efficiency ( SQL Management Studio )
+	•	Create custom reports for financial and managerial staff (SQL Server Reporting Services, SQL Management Studio)
+	•	Create business based applications using Java
+	•	Create methods using inheritance such as super class, and constructors
+	•	Utilize JDialogue, JTextField, JLabel, JTextArea, JFrame, JPanel , Applet and JButton to create both console and app based applications
+	•	Modifying pre-existing code to update for implementation of new systems
+	•	Create user’s Manual for created applications
+	•	Create Database using SQL*PLUS
+	•	Create database using SELECT, CREATE, INSERT, ALTER, UPDATE, VIEW, commands
+	•	Update pre-existing database to modify reports for SPOOL files
+	•	Name attributes and their types related to project
+	•	Create a data dictionary and an ERD diagram based on business needs
+	•	Utilize the Create, Insert, Drop, Modify, and Update statements to modify an existing database
+	•	Create Views and new tables to add to the current database
+	•	Enter both simple and complex sub queries to access different tables
+	•	Use both inner and outer joins to display table contents for reports
+	•	Trouble shot operating system to identify missing system drivers, and install such drivers
+	•	Enter start menu to review system properties to view drivers that are potentially missing
+	•	Install missing drivers in order to ensure system functionality
+	•	Test equipment to ensure operating system registered the missing components
+	•	Create new files for operating systems via prompt command line 1/2013 – 3/2013
+	•	Open command prompt line and typed in destination to allow entrance into a specified file
+	•	Create a new sub-directory in file in order to create a new registry
+	•	Move data to another directory by cutting/deleting file and pasted it into a new registry to allow user to have access to information in newly created directory

+Structured Analysis & Design Object Oriented Programming Architecture & Operating Systems Systems Logic & Design Computer Applications for Business Intro Business & Technology Intro to Database Web Interface Design Business Application Programming

+H2Tech Solutions	Oct.
+2014 - Present
+Free-Lancer
+Manage and Maintain websites using Content Management Systems ( WordPress ) Home Automation Project using Arduino, and Raspberry Pi ( Node.js, Apache ) Create online Legal Document Management System ( ASP.NET )

 #### Program Support Assistant (ADPAC)

 *Dept. of Veterans Affairs  San Francisco, CA. — Aug.
 2016 - Aug.
 2017*